-This should still be a requirement, not a choice, and should happen when entering the school, before and after eating, when visiting the toilet, changing rooms and after touching anything that might have been touched by others.
-Ideally this should use old-fashioned soap and water but where this is not possible, sanitiser containing the recommended alcohol content (avoid alcohol free sanitiser).
-In September when school opened, there were far fewer cases of COVID-19 than there is now, so in real terms, we should be more vigilant now than ever.
+This should still be a requirement, not a choice, and should happen when entering the school, before and after eating, visiting the toilet, changing rooms, and touching anything that others might have touched.
+Ideally, this should use old-fashioned soap and water, but where this is not possible, sanitiser containing the recommended alcohol content (avoid alcohol-free sanitiser).
+In September, when the school opened, there were far fewer cases of COVID-19 than there is now, so in real terms, we should be more vigilant now than ever.

 Rooms not being ventilated

 Ideally, as many windows and doors as possible in classrooms should be open, so long as this doesn’t breach fire/security risk assessments.
-Where good airflow is difficult to achieve, a fan in the window/door pointing out will help pull stale air out of the room and improve circulation.
+Where good airflow is difficult to achieve, a fan pointing out the window/door will help pull stale air out of the room and improve circulation.
 However, don’t push this air into a neighbouring classroom!
-Clearly this will get harder as the temperature drops but a balanced decision should be made that is informed by the school risk assessment.
-Every practicable step should be taken to maximise ventilation in classrooms and as a minimum by fully opening all windows/doors during breaks and before and after school if it is safe to do so.
+This will get harder as the temperature drops, but a balanced decision informed by the school risk assessment should be made.
+Every practicable step should be taken to maximise ventilation in classrooms and, as a minimum, by fully opening all windows/doors during breaks and before and after school if it is safe to do so.

 Lack of cleaning of shared resources

 While it might be tricky in real terms, if resources are shared between pupils, even within a bubble, they should be sanitised first.
-Ideally pupils will have their own equipment rather than need to share but this won’t always be possible.
-Tablets/ computers/ mice etc should all be wiped with sanitising wipes between users (suggest silicone keyboard covers to prevent damage to laptops).
+Ideally, pupils will have their equipment rather than need to share, but this won’t always be possible.
+Tablets/ computers/ mice should all be wiped with sanitising wipes between users (suggest silicone keyboard covers to prevent damage to laptops).

 Relaxing restrictions on parents/visitors in school